-Onitsha, Awka and Nnewi have consistently remained significant towns and the center of economy of the state.
+Onitsha, Awka, and Nnewi have consistently remained significant towns and the center of the economy of the state.

 The process of urbanization in Anambra state has fairly contributed to population growth, immigration, and infrastructure development like good road, water, power.

-This results in the development of villages into towns, town into cities and cities into metros.
+This results in the development of villages into towns, towns into cities and cities into metros.

 A significant place to note in the state is the River Niger Bridge in Onitsha (also known as the Onitsha Bridge), which connects southeastern Nigeria with western Nigeria over the River Niger.

-Rivers State has maintained its significance as one of the main provider of riches to the country for over a decade.
+Rivers State has maintained its significance as one of the main providers of riches to the country for over a decade.

 Since 2007 to date, the state ranks second across the nation with a gross domestic product (GDP) of over $21 billion and a per capita income of $3,965.